Banaue: History

+In 1901, Banaue was first established as a municipal district under Mountain Province.
+Banaue was incorporated into a municipality in 1963.
+Since then, Banaue becomes one of the famous tourist destinations in Luzon.

 Geography

 Banaue is situated 24.60 km from the provincial capital Lagawe, and 375.26 km from the country's capital city of Manila.

 Barangays

 Banaue is politically subdivided into 18 barangays.
 Each barangay consists of puroks and some have sitios.